freebsd/pkg/README.md

 The tar itself is composed in two types of elements:

-* the special files at the begining of the archive, starting with a "+"
+* the special files at the beginning of the archive, starting with a "+"
-* the datas.
+* the data.

 #### The metadata